hyperledger/fabric/docs/source/commands/peerchaincode.md

       --cafile string                       Path to file containing PEM-encoded trusted certificate(s) for the ordering endpoint
       --certfile string                     Path to file containing PEM-encoded X509 public key to use for mutual TLS communication with the orderer endpoint
-      --clientauth                          Use mutual TLS when communicating with the orderer endpoint --keyfile string                      Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint
+      --clientauth                          Use mutual TLS when communicating with the orderer endpoint --connTimeout duration                Timeout for client to connect (default 3s) --keyfile string                      Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint
       --logging-level string                Default logging level and overrides, see core.yaml for full syntax -o, --orderer string                      Ordering service endpoint